 Trembling I looked up and wondered where to begin; what could I possibly tell him that I wouldn't much rather keep to myself.

-He must have seen the fear and regret swimming in my eyes and kindly offered his elbow again and resumed walking.
+He must have seen the uneasiness he had created reflecting in my eyes and with a look of apology kindly offered his elbow again then resumed walking.
 "Do you ride Ms. Rousseau?" he asked.

-Something happened in that moment and though my anxiety was at its peak I cautiously answered, "Oui, but not so often as I should.
-I do not enjoy it very much.
-I am not very tall and it is sometimes hard for me to keep my saddle."
+Something happened in that moment and though my apprehension was at its peak I cautiously answered, "Oui, but not so often as I should.
+I don't really enjoy it very much.
+I'm not very tall and sometimes it is hard for me to keep my saddle."

 He laughed lightheartedly, "You should try stealing a pair of your brother's breeches and ride astride then."